stormasm/go-github-api-examples/README.md

 [Will Norris]
 (https://github.com/willnorris)
-at Google has done a great job writing a Go client api to talk to the
+at Google has done a great job writing a Go client to talk to the [Github API]

-[Github API]
 (https://developer.github.com/v3/)